floraison/flor/doc/procedures/to_array.md

-# to-array
+# to-array, to-object

-Turns an argument into an array.
+"to-array", turns an argument into an array, "to-object" turns it into an object.

 ```
 to-array [ 0 1 2 ]